anilabraham-IT/IntuneEDU/IntuneEDU/edu-tenant-general-settings.md

 |Website name | Display name for your organization's support website.        |

 ## Next steps
-Edit the [iOS device management settings](setup-ios-device-management.md) for your tenant.
+Setup the [iOS device management settings](setup-ios-device-management.md) for your organization so that you can start enrolling iOS devices.